 - Rafael Medical Technologies SafeFlo Vena Cava Filter

 - Recovery Nitinol Filter

 Implanted IVC filters have a high rate of fracture and other serious side effects.
 In fact, one out of four IVC Filters fracture, potentially causing death.
-When a filter fractures, it is carried away by the blood stream into the heart or lungs.
-The FDA warns that IVC filters left in patients have a high risk of severe, life-threatening injuries.
-A study conducted by the New England Society for Vascular Surgery noted a 31% fracture rate in IVC filters.
-Most of the splinters found their way to patients’ right ventricles of the heart.
+When a filter fractures, it is carried away by the bloodstream into the heart or lungs.
+The FDA warns IVC filters left in patients have a high risk of severe, life-threatening injuries.
+A study conducted by the New England Society for Vascular Surgery found a 31% fracture rate in IVC filters.
+Most of the splinters found their way to patients’ right heart ventricles.

 IVC Filter Side Effects

 - Blood clots may clog the filter, slowing blood flow into the lungs

 - Perforation of the inferior vena cava, heart, lungs, and/or other organs

 - Permanent implantation where the device cannot be removed